lbktrinh/DRU/README.md

 # DRU
-Official implementation of paper: **Dynamic Retraining-Updating Mean Teacher for Source-Free Object Detection (ECCV 2024)** The code will be available soon.
+Official implementation of paper: **Dynamic Retraining-Updating Mean Teacher for Source-Free Object Detection (ECCV 2024)**

+The code will be updated soon.